cjerdonek/groome-python/README.md

 Project Details
 ---------------

-This section describes some of the details of the rendered project and how to navigate around it once rendered.
+This section describes details of the project you get when rendering.

-Rendering the template with the sample configuration file creates a project called "Pizza."
+Rendering with the sample configuration file creates a project called "Pizza."
 You can see this project in the project directory `template/expected/`.

-Pizza exposes a command-line script which you can run when developing the following from the rendered project directory:
+Pizza exposes a command-line script which you can run as follows:

-    $ python runpizza.py
+    $ python runpizza.py tomatoes garlic
-    made pizza: ingredients
+    input: tomatoes, garlic

 This is essentially a development convenience for running:

-    $ python -m pizza.scripts.pizza
+    $ python -m pizza.scripts.pizza ...

+To get help and see all options:

+    $ python runpizza.py -h
+    usage: runpizza.py [--run-tests [NAME [NAME ...]]] [--license] [-V] [-v] [-h] [VALUE [VALUE ...]]
+    ...